The Tower of London

-Executions were sometime held within the Tower at Tower Green, although most executions were carried out at Tower Hill, just outside the walls and moat.
+Executions were sometimes held within the Tower at Tower Green, although most executions were carried out at Tower Hill, just outside the walls and moat.

 Notable prisoners included 600 Jews accused of coin-clipping incarcerated by Edward I in 1278.
 Of these, some 260 were executed while most of the others were left to rot in putrid accommodation within the dungeons.

 John Balliol, King of Scotland, was held here in 1296.

 King John of France, caught in the battle of Poitiers, was brought here in 1356.

 King Henry VI and George, the Duke of Clarence were both killed while in prison at the Tower.

 Anne Boleyn was imprisoned and executed in 1536.